-Everyone can send an email, but direct mail is something special these days.
-Not only that, research shows that direct mail connects with customers on a deeper emotional level and as we know, provides a much higher response rate.
+Everyone can send an email.
+Direct mail is something special these days.
+Not only that, research shows direct mail connects with customers on a deeper emotional level and as we know, provides a much higher response rate.

 So, if you thought the email age had done away with the postman, think again.
 The direct mailer is here to stay, and if you’re not including it in your marketing mix yet, well, you best reconsider.